 Lead responsibility at the Federal Foreign Office

-The Federal Foreign Office is in charge of the security strategy, but all ministries concerned with security are involved.
-The concept is to take three dimensions into account: security against war and violence, strengthening democracy and the security of livelihoods.
-The new strategy should be in place by the beginning of 2023 at the latest.
+The Federal Foreign Office was in charge of the security strategy, but all ministries were concerned with security are involved.
+The concept takes three dimensions into account: security against war and violence, strengthening democracy and the security of livelihoods.
+The new strategy was published on 14 June 2023.

 As early as 2021, randomly selected citizens gave thought to Germany's foreign and security policy within the framework of the Citizens' Assembly "Germany's Role in the World".
 The recommendations were handed over to the then Bundestag President Wolfgang Schäuble and representatives of the Bundestag parliamentary groups on 19 March 2021.